 The Southern Association of Colleges and Schools Commission on Colleges has approved Baptist University of Florida to offer all degrees and majors online.
 Through National Council for State Authorization Reciprocity Agreements (NC-SARA) membership, Baptist University of Florida is authorized to provide online courses and degrees to students across the nation with few restrictions.
-For more information, see the NC-SARA website: http://nc-sara.org or contact the BUF Academic Dean's office.
+For more information, see the NC-SARA website: http://nc-sara.org or contact the BUF Executive Vice-President of Academic Affairs' office.